-J. Letter Frequency List
+i.
+Letter Distribution List

 The only papers allowed at each player's station are one Score Sheet, one Contestant Score Card, Challenge Slips and a preprinted list of the alphabet and/or a letter frequency list of the 100 tiles, if so desired.
-Both players may construct and use his/her own letter frequency list.
+Both players may construct and use his/her own letter frequency list. [sic]